AdamKinnell/battleship-board/README.md

 # battleship-board

-This was developed as a solution to a technical assignment.
+This was developed as a solution to a technical assignment I was tasked with completing.

 ## Background